magento/merchdocs/src/catalog/catalog-shared-pricing-structure.md

     - Use the category tree to select all products in a specific category.
     - Set the Mass Actions control in the header to `Select All`.
-    - Mark the checkbox of individual product(s).
+    - Select the checkbox of individual product(s).

     The grid displays the products in the currently selected categories, and you can use the [standard controls]({% link stores/admin-grid-controls.md %}) to find products and filter the list.